peedy2495/reflector/README.md

 ## Startup
 Add the executable flag to `reflector.sh`
 Start `reflector.sh` after modifying related configuration-files.
 Repository config files for rpm-sources will be stored in [basedest]/.repofiles.
+Repository config files for apt-sources will be stored in [basedest]/.apt.
 <br/><br/>

 ## **Configuration**